-A great thing that you can do for your older child is adding them as an authorized user on a credit card their own.
+When thinking about how to set your child up financially, a great thing that you can do for your older child is adding them as an authorized user on a credit card their own.
 If you do this while they are a teenager, you can help them build a decent credit score by the time they reach the age of 18.
 That will allow them to independently qualify for auto loans, credit cards, and student loans and even help them get preferred interest rates.
 It can also be a valuable exercise to teach them how credit works.

 It's Never Too Early to Set Your Child Up Financially

 We hope that you found these concepts on how to set your child up financially to be helpful.
 As you can see by this list, there are many steps that a parent can take right now to protect their child’s financial future.
 It’s never too early!